 1. Create a Sleep System

 In a previous post we took a dive into building a sleep system that matches your individualized needs.
-If you haven’t read it yet, it would be a good place to start if you are on a mission of sleeping well outdoors.
+If you haven’t read it yet, it would be a good place to find more tips to sleep well outdoors.

 A tailored combination of sleeping bag, sleeping pad, and clothing will help you achieve thermal efficiency by providing the correct amount of warmth and breathability, all while saving you weight.
 Less weight will allow you to play harder which makes zipping up into your backcountry bed all the more satisfying.